UniqueNetwork/unique-sdk/packages/web/README.md

 After that you can use extrinsic hash received as a response for checking the extrinsic status.

 For more convenience, we have implemented a complex method: if you initialize the SDK with a signer, you can sign and send extrinsics seamlessly, without separate actions.

 Read more about mutation methods in <a href="../packages/sdk#mutation-and-query-methods">SDK documentation</a>.

+## Query methods

+Unique SDK allows using Query methods for reading blockchain storage (e.g. balance, or token properties) in human-readable format.

+Read more about mutation methods in <a href="../packages/sdk#mutation-and-query-methods">SDK documentation</a>.